RikGr/blog/_posts/2022-04-25-Create-Logic-Apps-with-Azure-Queue-Connector-using-Bicep.md

     }

 ```
 Although to me it is not entirely clear why, everything worked as expected with the above syntax.
 For now I am happy with the result.
-In the future I would like to investigate further to so if I can keep this parameter in the main deployment file to keep the bicep clean and readable.
+In the future I would like to investigate further to see if I can replace this parameter towards the main deployment file to keep the bicep clean and readable.

 ## Other References
 - [Microsoft Docs on Logic App Azure Queue Connector](https://docs.microsoft.com/en-us/connectors/azurequeues/)